safing/web/_publications/2020-01-22-how-the-spn-compares-to-vpns.md

 VPNs (Virtual Private Networks) are, well, networks that carry data packets through a tunnel from one point to the next.
 They are a more or less seamless part of the network.
 Packets destined for the Internet go into the VPN and out again without change.
 This means that packets are just relayed somewhere else and do not receive any advanced protection.
 Multi-Hop VPNs just relay your packets via one more server, but the problem remains: The packets do not receive any extra protection.
 Every server in that Multi-Hop chain can see all your traffic.
 Yes, the last server cannot see your IP address, but the previous servers can see all your traffic unencrypted and log everything you do.
 Oh, and just hope that your VPN client does not log into the last server in the chain too, then it even might have your VPN login data and again know who you are.

 Instead of just doing some tricks with packet routing, the SPN protects your traffic and identity with proper cryptography.
 Every packet is end-to-end encrypted to every single server along the chain of servers the connection uses.
-This was originally invented for Tor and was called [Onion Routing](https://en.wikipedia.org/wiki/Onion_routing).
+This was originally invented for Tor and is called [Onion Routing](https://en.wikipedia.org/wiki/Onion_routing).
 This way, every server in the chain only knows the previous and the next hop.
 No server ever knows who you are _and_ where you are going to.

 ![Illustration showing the SPN connecting via multiple exit nodes](https://safing.io/assets/img/spn/spn-community-web.png)

 But the SPN goes even one step further.
-Instead of using your username and password - which makes you identifyable - to log into the SPN, Portmaster authenticates itself not against the network itself, but against the SPN Account Service, which verifies you are allowed to access the network.
+Instead of using your username and password - which makes you identifiable - to log into the SPN, Portmaster authenticates itself not against the network itself, but against the SPN Account Service, which verifies you are allowed to access the network.
 It then give you special cryptographically blinded tokens, which prove your access permission, but are not linked to your account anymore. <span class="emphasize">This way, no server in the SPN will ever know your username.</span>

 ### Node Ownership and Logging

 As VPNs are centralized, all their servers are operated by only one entity - the VPN provider itself.
 They can, therefore, monitor all you traffic and see what you are up to.
 This is why they tout their "No Logging" policies so loudly, because they know they can see everything.

-The SPN, on the other hand, invites the community to join the network and strengthen it by adding diversity to the operators of the network.
+SPN on the other hand invites the community to join the network and strengthen it by adding diversity to the operators of the network.
 This way - in addition to the cryptographic protections - it is made almost impossible that anyone will ever be able to track you through the SPN.
-Also, because of the cryptographic identity protection before, there are not even any logs with identifiable data to begin with!
+Also, because of the cryptographic identity protection mentioned before, there are not even any logs with identifiable data to begin with!

-Side note: Community nodes will be compensated in some form in the future.

-### No Kill Switch Needed
+### SPN Does Not Need A Kill Switch

 VPNs came up with the idea of kill switches, because they need to change the "default route", which is more or less what tells your device where to send all its traffic to.
 If you install a VPN, it will add a "virtual network" to your device and will update the default route to point to that network.
 If your device sends network packets to that virtual network, they will be encrypted and sent to your VPN provider, who will then release these packets to the Internet to do their thing.
 So far so good.

 But when (not if) the connection to your VPN provider breaks - for whatever reason - your operating system will disable the virtual network and automatically change the default route to point to your ISP.
 This happens in a blink of an eye - your VPN software will not even notice.

-The SPN is part of Portmaster, which tightly controls all the network connections of your device.
+SPN easily solves this since it is part of Portmaster, which tightly controls all the network connections of your device.
 It always knows what is going on and stops any leaks in its tracks.

 ### Private Account and Payments